ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/that-dogshit-in-me.md

 I also suspsect profound changes in nutrient intake thru improved bile health and SCFA absorption, perhaps  even improved B vitamin synthesis via newly introduced microbes.
 And as for the copper problem mentioned earlier, it's likely that my metal chelation factors have improved dramatically as well.

-It's hard to pin point any one thing that could be causing such a shift because in the end the entire poitn was to hit as many levers as possible.
+It's hard to pinpoint any one thing that could be causing such a shift because in the end the entire point was to hit as many levers as possible.

 ## Challenges & Barriers to Further Progress